How AI is Transforming Data Management

 Similarly, anomaly detection can be applied to master data management use cases.
 Aggregate numerical characteristics (e.g. amounts of records, attribute value statistics) in delta batches of records being processed on a regular basis are constantly monitored for anomaly detection.
 If some of these characteristics behave predictably and then start acting unexpectedly at some point in time, the responsible data steward will be notified to resolve the issue while interactively teaching the system from that case to gain better accuracy.

-What AI-Powered Data Management Can Do for You
+What Self-Driving Data Management Can Do For You

 Finding valuable insight in your data is not simply a matter of having vast quantities of it available, but of being able to find the right data when you need it.
 This is why an AI-powered data catalog is essential in organizations today.
 Not only is machine learning vital in the order and storage of your data, but it’s also becoming an important component in the mastering of records.
 The use of machine learning in data management helps stem the tide of data chaos and ensures that your data is orderly, correct, and easy to find.
-Interested in learning more about what our AI-powered data curation platform can do for your business?
+Interested in learning more about what our Self-Driving Data Management & Governance platform can do for your business?
 Get in touch with us for a demo.